A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Fitting the spectral components

-We fit first to the {\it NuSTAR} data alone and confirm that our fit matches that of \cite{Zdziarski_2021}.
+We fit first to the {\it NuSTAR} data alone and confirm that our fit matches that of \cite{Zdziarski_2021b}.
 We then extend the model down to the {\it NICER} energy range and see clear evidence for excess thermal emission from a disc component, as shown in Fig. \ref{fig:ni1200120106_eeuf_rat} (a).
 We include this with a {\tt diskbb} model, a simple sum of blackbody components, characterised by a peak temperature from the inner edge of the disc, $kT_{\mathrm{bb}}$.

 However, the {\tt reflkerrG} reflection model, which is used to define the direct Comptonisation spectrum as well as the reflected spectrum, fixes the seed photon of the direct Comptonisation spectrum at a blackbody temperature of $1\,\si{eV}$\footnote{\url{https://users.camk.edu.pl/mitsza/reflkerr/reflkerr.pdf}}.

 In addition, the reflection models do not include the seed photon temperature of the incident Comptonisation as a free parameter, and the reflection spectra are computed for a fixed seed photon temperature equivalent to a disc blackbody temperature of $50\,\si{eV}$\footnote{\url{http://www.sternwarte.uni-erlangen.de/~dauser/research/relxill/}}.
-As a result, both the direct and reflected emission extend to lower energies than the seed photons themselves at $kT_{\mathrm{bb}}\sim 0.22\,\si{keV}$, in an unphysical way.
-This likely has impact on attempts to measure the disc density from the low energy extent of the reflected emission (e.g. \citealt{Jiang_2019}).
+As a result, whereas the seed photons at $kT_{\mathrm{bb}}\sim 0.22\,\si{keV}$ are obtained from the spectral fitting, both the direct and reflected emission extend to lower energies than the seed photons in an unphysical way.
+This likely has an impact on attempts to measure the disc density from the low-energy extent of the reflected emission (e.g. \citealt{Jiang_2019}).